 One of the most common cold calling objections that’ll crop up at this stage is:

 “Please could you send me some more info first?”

 Some good responses to add to your cold calling sales script are:

 “I could send you some more information, but by the time you’ve read through it, I could answer the questions you have.
 What would you like to know?”

 “It would be quicker and more useful to show you the platform.
 How does (day) at (time) sound?”

-You’ll need to instil an element of judgement, say, for instance, the prospect is on the move or very busy at the time.
+You’ll need to instill an element of judgment, say, for instance, the prospect is on the move or very busy at the time.
 Pushing harder for a demo might irritate them, so you’ll need to judge whether sending them a cold call follow-up email would actually be easier.

-In which case, a good option is to find out exactly what information they want in the email.
+In this case, a good option is to find out exactly what information they want in the email.
 Like this:

 “What would you like me to include in the email?”